 Like clockwork, this prediction had been true and is coined the term ‘Moore’s Law’.

 What does the future hold?
 Quantum computing?
 Virtual reality in GIS?

 We’ve reviewed some of the essential GIS hardware components:

 All play a key role in how well your choice of GIS software will run.

-Let us know where GIS users should spend their money for computer hardware below.
+Let us know where GIS users should spend their money on computer hardware below.